syncfusion-content/wpf-docs/wpf/Diagram/Behaviour-Changes.md

 {% endhighlight %}

-_Note: Node’s Template will be available only after its template is applied, so if you try to do these operations before it will not give an expected result._
+> Note: Node’s Template will be available only after its template is applied, so if you try to do these operations before it will not give an expected result.

-#### Hide the Default Center Port of a Node
+## Hide the Default Center Port of a Node

 Each node will have a default center port visibility of this port can be hidden using the following statement.
 {% highlight c# %}
-[C#]